The definitive tourist guide to the Western Lake District

 To the north-west are the small villages of Bootle and Waberthwaite and the scattered farming community that makes up Corney.
 The villages of Silecroft and Kirksanton lie at the southern end of the Whicham Valley.
 Haverigg and Silecroft are the main holiday villages on this part of the Western Lake District coast, whilst to the north are the rural hamlets of The Hill, The Green and Hallthwaites.

-There is plenty of warm and welcoming accommodation in the Millom and Black Combe area, with B&Bs, guesthouses and self-catering options for you to choose from.
+There is plenty of warm and welcoming accommodation in the Millom and Black Combe area, with B&Bs, guesthouses and self-catering options.

 Millom and the surrounding area plays host to a variety of events throughout the year from walking festivals to food events and even a kite festival!